Archibald Primrose, 5th Earl of Rosebery: Education and youth

-Dalmeny attended preparatory schools in Hertfordshire and Brighton, and then Eton College (1860–65).
+Dalmeny attended Bayford House school in Hertfordshire, a school in Brighton run by Mr Lee, and then Eton College (1860–65).
 At Eton, he formed a close attachment to his tutor William Johnson Cory: they visited Rome together in 1864, and maintained correspondence for years afterwards.
 Dalmeny proceeded to Christ Church, Oxford, matriculating in January 1866.
+During his time at Oxford he was a member of the Bullingdon Club.
 He left Oxford in 1868: Dalmeny bought a horse named Ladas, although a rule banned undergraduates from owning horses.
 When he was found out, he was offered a choice: to sell the horse or to give up his studies.
 He chose the latter, and subsequently was a prominent figure in British horseracing for 40 years.

 The three Prime Ministers from 1880 to 1902, namely Gladstone, Salisbury and Rosebery, all attended both Eton and Christ Church.
 Rosebery toured the United States in 1873, 1874 and 1876.
 He was pressed to marry Marie Fox, the sixteen-year-old adopted daughter of Henry Fox, 4th Baron Holland.
-She declined him.
+She declined him because she was unwilling to renounce Roman Catholicism.

 Succession to earldom

 When his grandfather died in 1868, Dalmeny became 5th Earl of Rosebery.
-The earldom did not of itself entitle Archibald Primrose to sit in the House of Lords, nor disqualify him from sitting in the House of Commons, as the title is part of the old Peerage of Scotland, from which 16 members (representative peers) were elected to sit in the Lords for each session of Parliament.
+The earldom did not of itself entitle Archibald Primrose to sit in the House of Lords.
+The title is part of the old Peerage of Scotland, from which 16 members (Scottish representative peers) were elected to sit in the Lords for each session of Parliament.
 However, in 1828, Rosebery's grandfather had been created 1st Baron Rosebery in the Peerage of the United Kingdom, which did entitle Rosebery to sit in the Lords like all peers of the United Kingdom, and barred him from a career in the House of Commons.

+Rosebery inherited his title from his grandfather in 1868, aged 21, together with an income of £30,000 a year (equivalent to £ in present-day terms).
+He owned 40,000 acres (160 km2) in Scotland, and land in Norfolk, Hertfordshire, and Kent.